openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_cam.rst

    uDMA Camera Block Diagram

-   - Read write input pin, cfg_rwn_i indicates if we want to write to the register or read from the register.
-If the input is high then the register is selected for reading and else for writing.
-Address of the register is provided through cfg_addr_i.
+   - Read write input pin, cfg_rwn_i indicates if we want to write to the CSR or read from the CSR.
+If the input is high then the CSR is selected for reading and else for writing.
+Address of the CSR is provided through cfg_addr_i.

-   - Value read through the register is provided as output through cfg_data_o.
+   - Value read through the CSR is provided as output through cfg_data_o.

-   - cfg_data_i writes values to register.
+   - cfg_data_i writes values to CSR.

-   - Data in register REG_RX_SADDR is passed through cfg_rx_startaddr_o.
+   - Data in CSR REG_RX_SADDR is passed through cfg_rx_startaddr_o.

-   - Data in register REG_RX_SIZE is passed through cfg_rx_size_o.
+   - Data in CSR REG_RX_SIZE is passed through cfg_rx_size_o.

    - Data in the REG_RX_CFG is passed through cfg_rx_continuous_o,
      cfg_rx_en_o, cfg_rx_clr_o and data_rx_datasize_o.